 #3 – Shutter Remote

-With a new camera I always make sure that I have a shutter remote for long exposure photography.
-In the past that mean a cable release, basically a button on the end of a cable that plugs into the camera to control the shutter.
-These days most mirrorless cameras have Bluetooth remote options which is both good and bad.
+With a new camera, I always make sure that I have a shutter remote for long exposure photography.
+In the past, that means a cable release, basically a button on the end of a cable that plugs into the camera to control the shutter.
+These days most mirrorless cameras have Bluetooth remote options which are both good and bad.
 It’s good because they often offer more function than just a cable shutter release, and also you don’t have a cable in your bag getting constantly tangled up.
 But it’s bad because they take batteries and that means you should carry a spare in your bag, albeit just one of those small circular watch batteries.

 So there you have it.
-That’s my basic starter kit that I buy for any camera.
-Of course I’ll probably end up buying more things as the months go on, but these are the things I like to start with as soon as I get a camera in my hand.
+That’s the basic starter kit that I buy for any camera.
+Of course, I’ll probably end up buying more things as the months go on, but these are the things I like to start with as soon as I get a camera in my hand.